-Today, more than 35 percent of small enterprises, as well as almost 20 percent of medium-sized businesses, utilize weak passwords in their day-to-day operations.
-This statistic contributes to the continued targeting of small- to medium-sized businesses (SMBs) by hackers, which is why SMBs make up more than 60 percent of data breaches.
+More than 35% of small enterprises, as well as almost 20 percent of medium-sized businesses, utilize weak passwords in their day-to-day operations.
+This statistic contributes to the continued targeting of small- to medium-sized businesses (SMBs) by hackers, which is why SMBs make up more than 60% of data breaches.
 The subsequent cost leads to more than half of affected SMBs closing within six months.

 In response, companies of all sizes are re-directing their focus to employee security practices, such as password creation.
-As standards for password creation and memorization continue to evolve, it’s essential for every organization to learn how to create a secure password now and in the future.
+As standards for password creation and memorization continue to evolve, it’s essential for every organization to learn how to create strong passwords now and in the future.

 How to Remember a Strong Password

 Here are five practices and tactics companies are suggesting employees implement to create and remember strong passwords.

 All users, whether for business or personal accounts, will often choose a password that’s defined by their relationships, hobbies and traits — information that’s usually accessible to the public via social media, people search websites or another public resource.
 Another feature found in weak passwords are pop culture references, well-known phrases and traditional swaps for letters, number and symbols, such as “1” for “l” or “@” for “2.”

 As a result, it’s critical your staff avoids personable or pop culture passwords.
 Instead, teach them how to create a secure password that’s impersonal and original.